-- Appendix 6 should pre-populate with past award information from the CDFI Fund (if applicable) - On Question 27(b) narrative, describe - Experience managing Federal Awards in the last three years - Any noncompliance with a Federal award or Office of Inspector General (OIG) audit finding in the past three years. - If no federal award experience, describe experience administering awards from other entities, particularly large monetary awards with substantial compliance requirements.

-Applicants will score favorably if they demonstrate a strong ability to successfully manage Federal awards based on prior experience

-Question 27(d) - Past CMF experience (if applicable): Discuss your progress in deploying your past CMF Awards, including funding Committed and disbursed to Projects/borrowers, as well as Projects that have achieved Project Completion.
+- Appendix 6 should pre-populate with past award information from the CDFI Fund (if applicable) - On Question 27(b) narrative, describe - Experience managing Federal Awards in the last three years - Any noncompliance with a Federal award or Office of Inspector General (OIG) audit finding in the past three years. - If no federal award experience, describe experience administering awards from other entities, particularly large monetary awards with substantial compliance requirements. - Applicants will score favorably if they demonstrate a strong ability to successfully manage Federal awards based on prior experience - Question 27(d) Past CMF experience (if applicable): Discuss your progress in deploying your past CMF Awards.
+Reference the data in the table within the Application when describing progress to date.
+The table will display your CMF Performance Report data from your Award(s).